jftsang/pcpp2-notes/CommunicatingWithThePastAndFuture.md

 should identify this as a snapshot taken at a certain time.
 Likewise, it may express the opinions of individuals (usually the author), but these should be identified as opinions.

+(Whether the author of a page has the authority to establish her writing as 'the truth' is a separate question, but in any case the author should be clear to mark her opinions as such.)

 For dynamic information following the progress of a project, an issue tracker such as Jira is usually more appropriate.